 Importance of planning for women

 Specifically in the realm of wealth planning, an improved awareness of brain health issues as women age may be a very strong catalyst for making informed decisions in regards to their financial, retirement and estate needs and goals.
-Leanne Kaufman, Head of RBC Estate & Trust Services, has spoken at a range of client-facing events with WBHI and sees firsthand the positive impact of education and information sharing when it comes to engaging women in planning for their financial health, now and in the future.
+Leanne Kaufman, Head of RBC Royal Trust, has spoken at a range of client-facing events with WBHI and sees firsthand the positive impact of education and information sharing when it comes to engaging women in planning for their financial health, now and in the future.
 “For women, it’s vitally important to recognize that statistically speaking, there is a likelihood of facing a time when we are physically but not mentally able to sustain and protect our financial well-being, ensure our wishes and intentions are carried out, and choose the care and lifestyle that we want for ourselves in our later years.
 As a society, we have somewhat ignored that eventuality for both men and women,” Kaufman explains.
 With an aging demographic in Canada, however, the time is now to turn a focus to that component of planning.

 “Women also need to be cognizant of the fact that, statistically speaking, chances are at some point in their lives, the financial responsibilities and burdens of the entire household will be on them,” Kaufman notes.
 With that in mind, and combined with the realities of age-related brain issues that affect women, ensuring financial and estate affairs are in order takes on a heightened level of importance.

 Age-related considerations for women